 - To enhance organizational policies and procedures that protect children

-Step 1- Learn the facts and understand the risks.
+Step 1- Learn the facts.
 To become conscious of child sexual abuse means to know what it is, to acknowledge its prevalence, to understand how it occurs and to take steps to actively protect children.

 Step 2- Minimize Opportunity.
 If you eliminate or reduce one-on-one adult/child situations, you’ll dramatically lower the risk of sexual abuse